arduino/docs-content/content/learn/03.programming/11.bitMath/bitMath.md

 It is crucial that you understand how the binary system works in order to follow the remainder of this tutorial.
 If you need help in this area, one good place to start is the [Wikipedia article on the binary system](https://en.wikipedia.org/wiki/Binary%5Fnumeral%5Fsystem).

-Arduino allows you to specify binary numbers by prefixing them with `0b`, e.g. `0b11 == 3`.
+Arduino allows you to specify binary numbers by prefixing them with `0b`, e.g., `0b11 == 3`.
 For legacy reasons, it also defines the constants `B0` through `B11111111`, which can be used in the same way.

 ## Bitwise AND